swt30/waterworlds-paper/addressing-reviews.md

 ## Other alterations

 We have also made the following changes to the paper following an internal review.
-These alterations either pertain to the figures or are minor textual changes that do not alter the content or meaning of the paper.
+These alterations either pertain to the figures or are minor textual changes that do not alter the meaning of the paper.
 They are not highlighted in the updated copy.

 - The text incorrectly indicated that figure 8 showed models that were 100% water.
 They are actually 30% water over an Earth-like core, and we have updated the text appropriately.
+- Figure 7 and the centre-bottom panel in figure 9 now show 30% water models rather than 100% and 20% respectively.
+This now matches the models used in figure 8.
+We updated the caption of figure 7 and the text to reflect this.
 - Figure 1 misidentified the ice VII phase in the water phase diagram and has been corrected.
 - Figure 8 now covers a surface pressure range of 1--1000 bar instead of 10--10000 bar.
-- The centre-bottom panel in figure 9 now shows 30% water models rather than 20%.
-This now matches the models used in figure 8.
 - We made grammatical changes to improve readability and conform to the MNRAS style.
 For example, % signs now read "per cent" and references to figures and tables now read "Fig." and "Table" instead of "figure" and "table".